typesafehub/conductr-doc/src/main/play-doc/general/MigrationGuide.md

 The ConductR Core and ConductR Agent is available as 2 different packages.
 The [[installation instructions|Install]] describes the steps of installing ConductR Core and ConductR Agent on the same host.
 These steps is also applicable should ConductR Core and ConductR Agent installation on different host is desired.

+## Node Peer Access

+This distributed topology enables Agents to be managed by remote Cores.
+This requires nodes to be able to reach each other on ports 2552, 9005, 9007 and 9008 in addition the 9004 and 9006 ports previously required with 1.1.
+See also the port table in [[Subnets and Security Groups|Install#Subnets-and-Security-Groups]].

 ## Proxying